MaximeCaty/AL-Company-Data-Import-Export/README.md

 Uses ZigZag encoding to shrink numerical types (Integer, Decimal, Date, etc.).
 Reduces file size and RAM usage during processing.

-This option offer help reduce final gziped file, and also reduce ram consumption during import/export.
+This option can help when using gzip on file size.

 See original repository : [AL-Optimal-Binary-Encoding details](https://github.com/MaximeCaty/AL-Optimal-Binary-Encoding)

-*⚠️ Not recommended when using libbsc — the block-sorting compressor is more effective on unencoded binary data, and may lead to increased file size.*
+*⚠️ Not recommended when using libbsc — block-sorting compressor is more effective on unencoded binary data, and may lead to increased file size.*